San Jose Earthquakes (1974–1988): NASL and MISL Indoor Soccer

 In the winter of 1975, the NASL ran a two-tiered, 16-team indoor tournament with four regional winners meeting in a "final-four" style championship.
 Not only did San Jose host their region at the Cow Palace, but the final four as well.
 The Quakes swept through the tournament unscathed, defeating the Tampa Bay Rowdies 8–5 in the final to the delight of their fans.
-San Jose teammates Paul Child and Gabbo Garvic were named co-MVPs.
+San Jose teammates Paul Child and Gabbo Gavric were named co-MVPs.
 In 1976, the Earthquakes again advanced to the final four before losing to the Rochester Lancers at the Bayfront Center in Florida.
 They would rebound the following day to win the 3rd Place match 5–2 over Dallas.
 The NASL would not begin playing full indoor seasons until 1979–80, but San Jose did not fare nearly as well in that format.
 The NASL canceled its 1982–83 indoor season.
 As a result, the Earthquakes along with Chicago and San Diego played in the MISL that winter.

 Note: The team played the 1982/83 and 1983/84 seasons as the Golden Bay Earthquakes.